Examples for .NET

 - SDK initialization;LoginAs

-The UpdateConnectionState method utilizes the following property methods:
+The UpdateConnectionState method uses the following property methods:

 IsStarted

-(2) — the user is in a call or conferenceuserId
+– checks if the client is in a call or conference;GetMyId

-– TrueConf ID of the called user (string);
+- retrieve the TrueConf ID of the authorized user.

-One of the key features of TrueConf Mobile SDK is the ability to participate in video conferences with multiple users simultaneously.
-Currently, it only allows joining existing conferences.
+One of the key features of TrueConf Mobile SDK is the ability to create and participate in video conferences with multiple users simultaneously.
+Currently, the SDK only allows connection to existing conferences on the server.

 Receiving an invitation via an incoming call, similar to a regular OnInviteEvent call with AcceptCall confirmation.